 - Training on computational and quantitative skills

 - Enhancing diversity in the neuroscience workforce to include more underrepresented groups

 This conversation follows up on the 2014 National Academies’ workshop, Defining the Expertise Needed for the 21st Century Neuroscience Workforce, and the 2016 Neuron Perspective, Neuroscience Training for the 21st Century.

 Katja Brose, PhD

-Katja Brose is the inaugural science program officer at the Chan-Zuckerberg Science Initiative, where she contributes to the Initiative’s ambitious mission of accelerating basic science research to cure, prevent, or manage all diseases by the end of the 21st Century.
+Katja Brose, PhD, is the inaugural science program officer at the Chan-Zuckerberg Science Initiative, where she contributes to the Initiative’s ambitious mission of accelerating basic science research to cure, prevent, or manage all diseases by the end of the 21st century.
 Previously, Brose served as the executive editor of the neuroscience portfolio at Cell Press and editor of Neuron where she represented the journal within the scientific community and was responsible for all aspects of the journal’s management, operations, and strategic vision.
 Brose earned her PhD in biochemistry from the University of California, San Francisco, researching on axon guidance mechanisms in the developing spinal cord.
 She speaks frequently on topics related to scientific communication and the future of neuroscience research and training.
 Brose is a member of SfN’s Neuroscience Training Committee.

 Huda Akil, PhD